canonical/netplan/doc/netplan-yaml.md

 ## Properties for device type `tunnels:`

+**Status**: Optional.

+**Purpose**: Use the `tunnels` key to create virtual tunnel interfaces.

-The general configuration structure for tunnels is shown below.
+**Structure**: The key consists of a mapping of tunnel interface names.
+Each `tunnel` requires the identification of the tunnel mode (see the section `mode` below for the list of supported modes).
+The general configuration structure for Tunnels is shown below.

 ```yaml
 network: